plumi/plumi.content/plumi/content/README.txt

 This is a full-blown functional test.
 The emphasis here is on testing what the user may input and see, and the system is largely tested as a black box.
-We use PloneTestCase to set up this test as well, so we have a full Plone site to play with.
-We *can* inspect the state of the portal, e.g. using self.portal and self.folder, but it is often frowned upon since you are not treating the system as a black box.
-Also, if you, for example, log in or set roles using calls like self.setRoles(), these are not reflected in the test browser, which runs as a separate session.

 Being a doctest, we can tell a story here.